Use forwarders to get your data into the indexer cluster

-Note: To expand on this a bit, there is a data stream for each of the inputs that the forwarder is configured to monitor.
-The forwarder determines if it is safe for a data stream to switch to another node.
-Then, at the specified interval, it switches the data stream to the newly selected node.
-If it cannot switch the data stream to the new node safely, it keeps the connection to the previous node open and continues to send the data stream until it has been safely sent.
+Note: To expand on this a bit, each of the forwarder's inputs has its own data stream.
+At the specified interval, the forwarder switches the data stream to the newly selected node, if it's safe to do so.
+If it cannot safely switch the data stream to the new node, it keeps the connection to the previous node open and continues to send the data stream to that node until it has been safely sent.

-Load balancing is of key importance in a clustered deployment because it helps ensure that you don't lose any data in case of node failure.
+Load balancing, in conjunction with indexer acknowledgment, is of key importance in a clustered deployment because it helps ensure that you don't lose any data in case of node failure.
 If a forwarder does not receive indexer acknowledgment from the node it is sending data to, it resends the data to the next available node in the load-balanced group.

-For more information on forwarder load balancing, read "Set up load balancing" in the Distributed Deployment Manual.
-For information on how load balancing works with indexer acknowledgment, read "Protect against loss of in-flight data" in the Distributed Deployment Manual.
+For more information on forwarder load balancing, read "Set up load balancing" in the Forwarding Data manual.
+For information on how load balancing works with indexer acknowledgment, read "Protect against loss of in-flight data" in the Forwarding Data manual.